-Last Modified 18 May 2021 First Added 30 April 2021
+Last Modified 8 August 2022 First Added 30 April 2021

 If you’re bringing a puppy home, you’ll probably be getting ready for a bundle of energy, keeping you on your toes for the next few months.
 However, new puppy owners are often surprised at how much puppies sleep.
-This can lead to questioning if their new family is ok.
+This can lead to questioning if their new family member is ok.
 But, just like human babies, sleep is very important for your pup’s development, so you can expect them to sleep a lot during both day and night.

-For some pups, sleeping through the night, in a new home, will come easy.
+For some puppies, sleeping through the night, in a new home, will come easy.
 For others, they will need much more training and encouragement.
-They are young and learning, so getting them used to sleeping through the night can take time.
+They are young and learning, so getting them used to a certain sleep schedule can take time.
 Here are some tips for helping your puppy learn to settle and sleep through the night so that you can get some rest too:

 You need to ensure your new puppy has a set space set up for sleeping.
 This needs to be a safe, quiet space where they can get some rest.
 Use a crate (made comfy with a dog bed or blankets) or have a dog bed set up in a quiet room.

 Young pups will probably want to sleep after playing and eating.
-Though they may find it hard to settle, it’s important that you get them to sleep so that they’re not overtired when it comes to bedtime.
-From the first day, you get your puppy home, have a set bedtime, and limit their food and drink intake a few hours before.
-Play with your puppy before bedtime to tire them out, let them out for their final toilet break, and then settle them.
-In the morning, get your puppy up, take them out to relieve themselves and give them breakfast.
+Though they may find it hard to settle, you must get them to sleep so that they’re not overtired when it comes to bedtime.
+From the first day, you get your puppy home, have a set bedtime, food time and exercise time.
+Ensure your puppy has had plenty of exercise and playtime throughout the day so they are ready for sleep – although don’t play with them just before bed as that will increase their excitement rather than reduce it.

+This will help them get used to the idea of being left alone throughout the night and when you may not be around during the day.
 When you first leave your puppy alone, whether during the day or for bedtime, expect some howling and whining.
-It’s important you don’t give in straight away and give them time to settle.
+You mustn’t give in straight away and give them time to settle.
 Though if this goes on for some time and you are worried, you can go to them.
 Look at the next tip for how to do this without giving in fully.

 Be sure to do everything quietly, so that your puppy doesn’t get excited.
 Try to avoid eye contact and only talk with your puppy to praise them when they’ve been to the toilet.
-If your puppy doesn’t actually go and starts waking up too much, quietly take them back to their bed or crate.
+If your puppy doesn’t go and starts waking up too much, quietly take them back to their bed or crate.